 Use a medium-sized frying pan over medium heat and heat oil until shiny.

 Stir until the onions and peppers are very soft and just browning.

 Add the spinach/greens to the pan and stir until wilted and hot.

 Crack the eggs into a bowl and whisk them up with a fork until they’re uniformly yellow and a little foamy.

-Pour your eggs over all the veggies, turn the heat on low, and cover the pan.
+Pour the eggs over all the veggies, turn the heat to low, and cover the pan.

 Shake the pan a few times during cooking, which more evenly distributes the eggs and prevents sticking.

 If the eggs look done, loosen it with a spatula to make sure there is no runniness.
 If there is, cook thirty seconds to a minute longer, covered.

 Using a spatula, slide frittata gently onto a large plate and serve.
 We slice this up like a pizza.